kevinjohncutler/cellpose/README.md

 # <b>Cellpose backend for Omnipose</b>

 This fork of Cellpose continues the generalizations first introduced by Omnipose.
-Because the authors of Cellpose will not support Omnipose in Cellpose 2.0, this fork will continue to be maintained by the author of Omnipose ([@kevinjohncutler](https://github.com/kevinjohncutler)), with the current goal of updating to support Cellpose 2.0 when it is released and if it shows substantial improvements.
+Because Omnipose will not be incorporated into Cellpose 2.0, this fork will continue to be maintained by the author of Omnipose ([@kevinjohncutler](https://github.com/kevinjohncutler)), with the current goal of updating to support Cellpose 2.0 when it is released and if it shows substantial improvements.
 For now, I will be providing addtional updates and bugfixes based on Cellpose 1.0 from January 2022.
 This fork will remain backwards-compatible with Cellpose.
 See the main Cellpose repo for basic Cellpose usage, and the Omnipose repo for Omnipose-specific settings.

 The main generalization introduced in this fork is true 3D segmentation - that is, direct prediction of 3D flow field as opposed to merging flow components from 2D predictions.
 Use the `--dim` flag to specify whether or not you want to train/evaluate on 2D or 3D volumes.

+The GUI has also been greatly improved with bugfixes and additional features.
+The most important new feature is the ability to easily copy the parameters for replicating the GUI results in a Jupyter Notebook.
+This work is ongoing.

+Future GUI goals:
+* optional parameter output in CLI format (not just function API for python scripts)
+* time lapse stack handling
+* 3D Omnipose options
+* add boundary output for visualization
+* allow gamma and percentile range to be segmentation parameters (just for visualization now)
+* give in to my OCD around GUI elements and make it prettier

+This version of the GUI defaults to Omnipose parameters and models.

 ### Run cellpose without local python installation